 New Year's Eve is meant to be a celebration of friends and family, a reflection of all we've learned over the past year - combined with the anticipation of the year to come.
 Oftentimes though, it's a holiday filled with tremendous dread and anxiety - especially if you're single.
 Where am I going to go?
 Do I want to spend all this money?
 What if I can't find a date?
 What if I don't kiss someone at midnight?
 What if I go home alone - again?
 What if I make a mistake and don't go home alone?
 Let's face it, next to Valentine's Day, New Year's Eve is the most pressurized day for singles of the entire year.
 And, we put so many expectations and hopes onto this one day that it's almost impossible not to be disappointed.

-Of course there are many contributing factors to this set-up for failure; the media is certainly stirring the pot of insecurity, and so is New Year's Eve's blatant announcement that TIME IS TICKING.
-The biggest culprit however, the one we really need to point the finger at, is of course, OURSELVES.
+Of course, there are many contributing factors to this set-up for failure; the media is certainly stirring the pot of insecurity, and so is New Year's Eve's blatant announcement that TIME IS TICKING.
+The biggest culprit however, the one we need to point the finger at, is, of course, OURSELVES.
 When did we decide that everything we've accomplished for an entire year should be represented by the social success of one night?
-Somewhere along the way, we've convinced ourselves that New Year's eve is a magical night and anything less is a failure.
+Somewhere along the way, we've convinced ourselves that New Year's Eve is a magical night and anything less is a failure.

 The Do's and Don'ts of New Year's Eve

-# Choose to have a positive attitude.
-All to often we see people who are miserable on New Year's - this night is what you make it!
+Choose to have a positive attitude.
+All too often we see people who are miserable on New Year's - this night is what you make it!
 Look around you and be thankful for what you have and the people in your life.
-If you want to change anything about your life, use New Year's as that stepping stone to fulfilling your own happiness.
+If you want to change anything about your life, use New Year's as that stepping stone to fulfilling your happiness.

-# Don't forget to give yourself a pat on the back for all you've accomplished this year.
+Don't forget to pat yourself on the back for all you've accomplished this year.
 What have you done that you're proud of?
 Let yourself reflect on the good choices you made throughout the year.